> > < <

 1970 Cobra 429 SUPER Cobra Jet was basically a factory race car that Ford discouraged selling to the general public.

-This engine set-up was capable of launching this intermediate size vehicle from 0 to 60 mph in only 5.8 seconds, and running the quarter mile in 13.39 seconds at 106.96 mph straight from the factory (see performance documentation below).
+This engine/transmission set-up launches this intermediate size vehicle from 0 to 60 mph in only 5.8 seconds, and the quarter mile in 13.39 seconds at 106.96 mph straight from the factory (see actual performance documentation below).